FrancescaK/MongoDB_Community_Kit/Blogging.md

 ###Where you can post

-_Your personal blog_ It's never been easier to create a blog.
+_Your personal blog_ It has never been easier to create a blog.
 There are platforms like Wordpress, Tumblr, Jekyl and Octopress that make it dead simple to get your content out there.
 You can also post to Medium.

 _Guest post on the MongoDB Blog_: We are happy to have guests posts on the MongoDB community blog.
 Just follow the guidelines above, and make sure the posts are technical in nature.
 Send a copy of a blog post or an abstract in a markdown format to the [MongoDB community team](mailto:meetups@mongodb.com).
 We’ll have a look to see if it is a good fit.